How Does Plaque Psoriasis Affect the Elbows and Knees?

 These cracks are called “fissures.”
 Fissures can cause some bleeding at times, and they can be painful.

-What is the treatment for psoriasis on elbows & knees?
+Treatment for psoriasis on elbows & knees?

 People living with plaque psoriasis have a wide range of treatment options.
 Healthcare providers will often advise people with mild psoriasis on the elbows and knees to try using topical medicines to relieve their symptoms.3